AJGHUB/ITCROWD/README.md

 6. User ID payload: Implement JWT > jwt package is installed.
 User is created hash the password | save user in db | get payload with user id | sign token | pass in payload | pass in the secret & give expiration | inside call back we get error or token if we get token then token is sent to client |

-7. Create custom middleware to verify token when its sent back to server
+7. Create custom middleware to verify jsn tokenthat comes in from client when its sent back to server
+8. Log in users already in database in routes api we are validating user.

+Authentication for back end is complete: Register, Log In, Get token, Protect routes.

+9. PROFILE model routes fields: